A guide to Horseshoe Bay Bermuda for Cruisers

 We’ve actually never rented chairs while at Horseshoe Bay, as the sand is very soft and clean, however loungers and umbrellas are available to rent.

-The current price (2019) for rentals is $22 per lounger an $15 for an umbrella.
+The price for rentals was $22 per lounger an $15 for an umbrella when we went.
 A set of 2 loungers and an umbrella is $50.

 The people who work on the beach are very courteous and will set them up for you where you’d like to sit.